Common Criteria Evaluations

 What atsec Offers

 atsec has extensive experience with Common Criteria projects.
-Please take a look at our list of successful evaluations.
+Please take a look at our list of successful Common Criteria evaluations.

-Only a limited number of laboratories worldwide are officially accredited and licensed to perform evaluations based on the Common Criteria. atsec offers a full range of services to meet your needs in planning and pursuing Common Criteria evaluation:
+Only a limited number of Common Criteria laboratories worldwide are officially accredited and licensed to perform evaluations based on the Common Criteria standard. atsec offers a full range of services to meet your needs in planning and pursuing a Common Criteria evaluation:

-- Readiness assessment to help you estimate the level of effort that will be required to successfully evaluate the security functions of your product.
+- Readiness assessmenst to help you estimate the level of effort that will be required to successfully evaluate the security functions of your product.